clay-codes/vault-ldap-aws/README.md

 - will also output ldapsearch test command; openldap not installed on server
 - outputs powershell commands to view AD details, which can be executed on server
 - if error recieved when attempting powershell commands, need to wait another few minutes for AD bootstrap completion
+- when finished, run again and enter `yes/y` to run cleanup
+- cleanup takes about 3-5 minutes

 ### Server Info
 - domain controller